felixhoffmnn/digitale-bildverarbeitung/README.md

 -   [x] Contiguous lane detection for `challenge_video.mp4`
 -   [x] Detecting lines for the KITTI dataset
-    -   We don't apply the camera calibration, because KITTI uses a different camera
+    -   We don't apply the camera calibration because KITTI uses a different camera
-    -   The angel and view of the camera is different therefore we use a different conversion matrix
+    -   The angel and view of the camera are different therefore, we use a different conversion matrix
-    -   To detect some specific lines we use additional color thresholding and sobel filter
+    -   To detect some specific lines, we use additional color thresholding and Sobel filter
 -   [x] Thresholding the maximum change of the lines between two frames (`src/pipeline/lane.py`)
-    -   If the thesholding is exceeded, the last detected lines are used
+    -   If the thresholding is exceeded, the last detected lines are used
-    -   If the detected lane is too often detected as a error it will reposition using the sliding windows
+    -   If the detected lane is too often detected as a error, it will reposition using the sliding windows

 ## :thought_balloon: Questions

 ### Approach

 As a first step, we had to decide which approach for lane detection we would use.
-For this, we decided to mainly use the methods for lane detection which were presented to us during lectures.
-This was done because we knew more about these approaches than about other possible approaches like using neural networks.
+For this, we mainly used the lane detection methods presented to us during lectures.
+This was done because we knew more about these approaches than about other possible techniques like using neural networks.

-After deciding on our approach, we tried to conceptualize the pipeline of functions which we wanted to use to detect the lanes.
-This first pipeline was then used as a starting point to develop the different functions which were used to detect lanes, although of course changes to the pipeline had to be made during development.
-Additionally, we also implemented some functions which were not part of the lecture, e.g. sliding windows for line detection, as they were helpful to achieve better results on the given images and videos.
+After deciding on our approach, we conceptualize the pipeline of functions we wanted to use to detect the lanes.
+This first pipeline was then used as a starting point to develop the different functions used to detect lanes, although, of course, changes to the pipeline had to be made during development.
+We also implemented some functions that were not part of the lecture, e.g., sliding windows for line detection, as they were helpful in achieving better results on the given images and videos.

 ### Alternatives

-The big other possible approach would have been using neural networks.
-Using them, it might have been possible to develop a lane detection which would be more generally applicable.
-But as they were not a big part of the lecture and as they can be quite tricky to debug if they don't detect what they are supposed to detect, we decided ultimately against using them.
+Another possible approach would have been using neural networks.
+Using them, it might have been possible to develop lane detection, which would be more generally applicable.
+But as they were not a big part of the lecture and can be pretty tricky to debug if they don't detect what they are supposed to detect, we ultimately decided against using them.

-During the development of the lane detection, it was also often necessary to decide which specific functions to use and which not to use.
-For example, canny edge was not used as the implemented sobel filter was more effective.
+During the development of lane detection, it was also often necessary to decide which specific functions to use and which not to use.
+For example, the canny edge was not used as the implemented Sobel filter was more effective.
 Furthermore, some functions could not be implemented as they would have worsened the performance significantly.

-### Problems and possible Solutions
+### Problems and Possible Solutions

-One problem we encountered was that the lane detection did not work properly on the challenge video.
-This was because the challenge video had a lot of shadows and the thresholding did not work properly on the shadows.
-To solve this problem, we developed an algorithm that measures the divergence of a detected line compared to the previous one and only accepts the new line if the divergence is below a certain threshold.
+One problem we encountered was that lane detection needed to be fixed on the challenge video.
+This was because the challenge video had a lot of shadows, and the thresholding did not work properly on the shadows.
+To solve this problem, we developed an algorithm that measures the divergence of a detected line compared to the previous only accepts the new line if the divergence is below a certain threshold.
 More information can be found in the documentation about `lane.py`

-The core of our solution for the lane detection are thresholding (which is done in `threshold.py`) and detecting the actual lines with a polyfit operation and sliding windows technique (which is done in `lane.py`).
-More information, including a detailed description, about these steps in our pipeline can be found in the respective pages in the documentation.
+The core of our lane detection solution is thresholding (done in `threshold.py`) and detecting the actual lines with a polyfit operation and sliding windows technique (done in `lane.py`).
+More information, including a detailed description, about these steps in our pipeline can be found on the respective pages in the documentation.

 ### Learnings

-Both thresholding and preprocessing of images are important parts of the lane detection as a good binary image is essential for proper lane detection.
+Both image thresholding and preprocessing are important parts of lane detection, as a good binary image is essential for proper lane detection.

-It is quite easy to run into performance problems, which makes it important to think about which functions to actually implement.
-Even if they are very helpful in detecting the lanes it might not be worth it to implement them as they might worsen the FPS by too much.
+It is quite easy to run into performance problems, making it important to think about which functions to implement.
+Even if they are beneficial in detecting the lanes, implementing them might not be worth it as they worsen the FPS by too much.

-### Problems which could not be solved
+### Problems that could not be solved

 We did not manage to come even close to a solution for the harder challenge.
 This was due to the stark differences in brightness, which completely disrupted our lane detection.
-It might have been possible to change some parameters so that the lane detection would perform better for the harder challenge video, but it is likely that the lane detection would have performed worse for the other videos in return.
+It might have been possible to change some parameters so that lane detection would perform better for the harder challenge video.
+Still, the lane detection would likely have performed worse for the other videos in return.

-In general Thresholds etc. were chosen specifically so that they work for the first two videos and the kitti images.
-Due to this, a lot of the parameters chosen for the lane detection are somewhat "overfitted" and the lane detection would probably not work as well for new videos which were not tested during development.
-For a lane detection that works for more universally, it would have been necessary to test it on a wide array of different videos instead of just ensuring that it works well for two specific ones.
+In general, Thresholds were chosen specifically so they work for the first two videos and the KITTI images.
+Due to this, many of the parameters chosen for the lane detection are somewhat "overfitted", and the lane detection would probably not work as well for new videos not tested during development.
+For lane detection that works more universally, it would have been necessary to try it on a wide array of different videos instead of just ensuring that it works well for two specific ones.

 ### Outlook

-Thresholding could be improved further and would probably lead to better lane detection.
-For example, one way to improve it would be to seperate the window in two parts so that the thresholds can be applied locally.
+Thresholding could be improved further and lead to better lane detection.
+For example, one way to improve it is to separate the window in two parts so that the thresholds can be applied locally.

+To make the lane detection more useful it could be beneficial to change some parameters so that the lane detection works less well on the two videos but better on other videos which were not considered during development.

+As the performance was constantly above 25 FPS and only 20 FPS is necessary, there is still some room to use more computationally expensive functions which decrease the FPS but improve the lane detection.

 ## :memo: License